Creating and Running a Yii 2 Project in ServBay

 $users = Yii::$app->db->createCommand('SELECT id, name, email FROM users')->queryAll();

-// Format output to avoid returning sensitive fields or messy formatting
+// Format output to avoid direct exposure of sensitive fields or messy output

 $output = "Fetched Users:\n";